skye-cyber/fconverter/README.md

 # fconverter
 A python file conversion tool
-`This is a Linux command-line interface (CLI) application that coverts documents from one format to another.
+`This is a Linux command-line interface (CLI) utility that coverts documents from one format to another.
+Your can also convert text file to mp3 formart using google Text to speech library (gTTS).

 ## Installation